bilorukavsky/Go/README.md

-Repo for storing tasks in the process of studying go
+Repo for storing tasks in the process of studying Go.